StephenLover/Clinic-to-Cloud-Interview/README.md

 ### Conclusion

-First I appreciate that Clinic-to-Cloud can give this opportunity to me.
+First I appreciate that Clinic-to-Cloud could give this opportunity to me.

 I refactored this code 2-3 times and think it actually will be better if I can get some precious feedback from the experienced enginners at Clinic-to-Cloud.

-Second, I really enjoyed this test and hope that I can get a further discussion for my code and my skill sets.
+Second, I really enjoyed this test and hope that we can get a further discussion for my code and my other skill sets.

 Please let me know if you have any questions.

 I am looking forward to hearing from you. :)

 Cheers,

 Stephen.